 Fun facts about Ms. D’Ippolito: If she weren’t a teacher, she’d probably be a pastry chef.
 (Her favorite iced treat she’s made to date: vanilla bean ice cream pie with raspberry compote and fudge swirl...in a graham cracker crust.)
 She lives in Portland with her husband, daughter, and two cats.

-Anna Gervias - Student Services & Program Manager/Admissions Manager
+Anna Gervais - Student Services & Program Coordinator/Admissions Manager

 Anna Gervais grew up in Lyman, Maine and graduated from Catherine McAuley High School.
 Anna studied secondary education, history and political science at the University of Southern Maine.

 During her time at USM, Anna became involved in the Maine Model United Nations Program.
 The program holds a conference every May for over 600 New England students, including students from Baxter.
 Anna has been involved in the program for five years and has served as Secretary General, Chief of Staff, and Under Secretary General of Media and Public Relations, as well as a chair on several committees.
 Currently, Anna is Deputy Director of the program.
 Anna has taught global issues and Model UN at many middle and high schools across the state for several years.

 Anna spent many years working at Camp Hinds, a Boy Scout Camp in Raymond.
 She quickly became involved in venturing - a section of the Boy Scouts that includes both boys and girls from ages 14 to 21.
 As a venture scout, Anna earned her Silver Award, which is the equivalent to becoming an Eagle Scout.
 Additionally, Anna directed the Outdoor Skills and First Year Camper Program at National Camping School.
 At National Camping School, Anna taught future camp directors from across the country how to lead a successful camp program centered around camping, backpacking, wilderness survival, leadership skills, and more.